Our policy during COVID 19

 We implemented a new addition to our three year old curriculum.
 It was developed by a Montessori trained teacher, Victoria Folds.
 It is called “Tray Tasking” and uses a developmental approach to reading and writing readiness.
 Children use everyday items that are organized in a particular pattern to develop Bi-Lateral coordination.
 The organization of the items on the trays will require children to use their eyes, arms and hands in left to right motions, or top and bottom directions.
 This is essential for children learning to read and write English.
 The tasks are designed to be child initiated and self guided.
 The teacher will record each child’s individual growth.
 Children will progress at their own pace and teachers will assist when/if needed.

-Teacher: Child Ratio 1:12
+Teacher/Child Ratio 1:12

-The prekindergarten program follows standards set by the California Department of Education.
+The transitional kindergarten program follows standards set by the California Department of Education.
 Teacher-directed large-group times are planned to foster many learning opportunities, including counting, phonics, language, cooking, mathematics, movement and sharing.
 Lesson plans are developed to ensure that each child interacts with the teacher and small groups.
 Social goals include achieving a sense of self and community, following rules, routines, and manners.
 Goals for cognitive development include problem-solving skills and following directions, alphabet recognition, phonics, listening and speaking, prekindergarten reading and writing skills.
 Gross motor skills include hopping, skipping, leaping, galloping and balancing games.
 Fine muscle skills include, tracing, cutting, sewing and a variety of other games to improve the finger muscles.

-We implemented a new piece to our Pre- kindergarten curriculum called, “Three step tray tasking”, which promotes logical and critical thinking skills.
+We implemented a new piece to our transitional kindergarten curriculum called, “Three step tray tasking”, which promotes logical and critical thinking skills.
 The activities are designed to contribute to the refinement of gross and small muscle skills,and logical consequences.
 It is a child choice area that will include introduction to shapes, sizes, parts,and sequencing.
 Children will fold, cut, trace, learn how to use a ruler to draw a shape.
-The last part of the curriculum organizing all of the children’s work into booklets.
+The last part of the curriculum organizes all of the children’s work into booklets.

 Tuition and Fee Schedule

-- Registration Fee: $120.00 (Annually)
+- Registration Fee: $225.00 per school year

-- Summer Program Fee: $47 (Due June 1)
+- Summer Program Fee: ** TBA(Due June 1st)